22Neves/devsite-docs/guides/order/online-payments/payment-management.en.md

 # Payment management

-When using Order process your store's payments, it is important to keep in mind that the transactions carried out need to be managed, in order to have greater financial control of the amounts that enter your cashier.
+When using Order to process online store's payments, the transactions will need to be managed, in order to have greater financial control of the amounts that enter your cashier.

 In this section you will find the main ways of managing incoming payments.